-Right to rectification: You have the right to have your personal information rectified (corrected or deleted) if it is inaccurate or incomplete.
+Right to rectification: You have the right to have your personal information rectified (corrected or deleted) if it is inaccurate or incomplete (including if it is irrelevant, excessive, out of date, misleading or obtained unfairly).

 Right to erasure: This right is also sometimes known as “the right to be forgotten”.
 You have the right to request the deletion or removal of your personal information where there is no compelling reason for its continued processing.
 This right may be used in specific circumstances such as:

-- where you withdraw consent where the sole basis for processing was consent
+- where you withdraw consent and the sole basis for processing was consent;

 - the personal information has to be erased in order to comply with a legal obligation for its erasure.